Landmarks Design Review Committee

-Exterior changes to an individually landmarked property or one located within a historic district requires review and approval through a Landmark Alteration Certificate (LAC).
+All exterior changes to a property that is individually landmarked or located in a historic district require review and approval through a Landmark Alteration Certificate (LAC).
 The Landmarks Design Review Committee (Ldrc) is comprised of two members of the Landmarks Board and one Historic Preservation Planner.
 See the Design Review page for more information.

 Landmarks Board Design Review Committee Agenda

 Landmarks Board members: Abby Daniels and Bill Jellick

 Historic Preservation staff: James Hewat and Marcy Cameron

 Landmark Alteration Certificate:

 Owner / Applicant: Susan Dawson / Kristin Lewis

 Request: Proposed construction of a 7' high privacy at the rear of lot and a 4' high metal fence towards the front of the property.

 Address: 844 14th St.